Interested-Deving-1896/kde-eco-website/content/blog/2023-04-14-sok23-eco-tester.md

 ---
 date: 2023-04-14
-title: 'Season of KDE 2023 With KDE Eco: "Improvements of KdeEcoTest"'
+title: 'Season Of KDE 2023 With KDE Eco: Improvements To KdeEcoTest'
 categories: [SOK23, KdeEcoTest, xdotool, pynput, Kate, GCompris, KDE Eco]
 author: Mohamed Ibrahim
 summary: 'My experience improving the KdeEcoTest tool, an automation tool that simulates computer actions when measuring the energy consumption of software.'